Hana no Ko Lunlun

 ".
 However, their legacy remained in people who truly knew the meaning of love and kindness, and not to mention some plant spirits that still believed in humanity remained on Earth and married human people, thus leaving some blood descendants scattered around the world.
 A talking dog and cat

-pair, Nubo and Cato, are sent to Earth to find one such person to find the magical Flower of Seven Colors
+pair, Nubo and Cato, are sent to Earth to find one such descendant to find the magical Flower of Seven Colors

-, the symbol of the Flower Star's ruling family, so that a new ruler can ascend the throne
+, the symbol of the Flowern Star's ruling family, so that a new ruler can ascend the throne

 in search of the flower, helping people every step of the way, while being pursued by a bumbling pair of villains

-, the selfish fairy Togenishia and her servant Yabooki, who want to steal the flower and rule the Flower Star.
+, the selfish fairy Togenishia and her servant Yabooki, who want to steal the flower and rule the Flowern Star.
 Lunlun is also aided by Serge, a mysterious photographer

 who gives the people Lunlun helps packets of flower seeds which symbolize the lesson they've learned in the "language of flowers."